leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Mathematician and a freelance software engineer.
-Currently I work in the Fintech domain for open source software development.
-Last year, I built an asynchronous software development kit library [sdk](https://github.com/bitwyre/sdk/tree/develop/cpp/source) to the RESTful API for financial trading.
+I work in the Fintech domain for open source software development.
+Last year, I built an asynchronous software development kit library [sdk](https://github.com/bitwyre/sdk/tree/develop/cpp) to the RESTful API for financial trading.
 Currently I'm building trading bots (both sync, async) based on my developed SDK.

 I have a wide range of interests, from hard core engineering, architectural design of software, backend to frontend development.
 Currently I'm open for interesting software collaborations.